 Wildlife Crime Liaison Officer

-These officers can be contacted to report crime or to seek advice on wildlife crime matters.
-Call Police Scotland on 101 to report a wildlife crime or email us at Contactus@scotland.pnn.police.uk
+These officers can be contacted to report a crime or to seek advice on wildlife crime matters.
+Call Police Scotland on 101 to report a wildlife crime or email us at Contactus@scotland.pnn.police.uk.

 The Wildlife Crime Liaison Officer for your Division can also offer assistance with obtaining a unique identification number required for a tag or sign placed on any trap operated under the General Licence provisions authorised by Scottish Natural Heritage.